Tag Archive for: back pain

 2. You’re doing the wrong type of stretch.

-Determining the right type of stretch can be tricky without professional guidance.
+Determining the right type of stretch can be tricky without expert guidance.
 There’s a distinction between general stretches meant for relaxation and specific corrective stretches for targeted issues.

-For instance, if your lower back tightens up after a long day or due to stress, general stretches like a child’s pose or a seated forward fold may relieve tension.
+For example, let’s say your lower back tightens up after a long day or due to stress, general stretches like a child’s pose or a seated forward fold may relieve tension.
 I often use these stretches to keep my own back healthy when I’m on my feet all day helping patients.

-However, if you’re already dealing with lower back pain or symptoms like sciatica (pain or tingling running down your leg), generic stretches might not help and could even worsen your condition.
+However, if you’re dealing with lower back pain or symptoms like sciatica (pain or tingling running down your leg), generic stretches like these might not help and could even worsen your condition.
 In these cases, corrective stretches tailored to your specific problem are necessary.
 These stretches are usually prescribed by a specialist who considers your body mechanics and underlying issues, recommending the best type and frequency for you.

 3. You shouldn’t be stretching your lower back at all.